Ojasva-Goyal/robotic_arm/README.md

 # robotic_arm
-Robotic arm of P.N.T.
+The robotic arm on which I worked on at P.N.T.
 Robotics &amp; Automation Solutions

 ## Steps to use this Robotic_Arm